WebComponentsGuide/webcomponents.guide/learn/components/defining-a-component.md

 {% tip "danger" %}

-If you don't extend from the right `HTML*Element` class, when your tag is created you might see an error like `TypeError: Illegal constructor: localName does not match the HTML element interface`.
+If you don't extend from the right `HTML*Element` class, when your tag is created the browser will throw a `TypeError` with a message like `localName does not match the HTML element interface`.

 {% endtip %}